Johnny Thunder (singer): Life and career

 In 1969, Thunder released his first single for Calla Records, the "raucous" rock song "I'm Alive", featuring "Verbal Expressions of T.V." as its B-side.
 The song was originally written by Tommy James, who recorded and released his own version later that year with his band the Shondells on their album Crimson & Clover.

 Bob Dylan, who had heard Thunder's "I'm Alive" on the radio, was asked by Rolling Stone's Jann Wenner that year if he was impressed by anything in the rock music scene and pointed to the song: "Never heard it either, huh?
 Well, I can't believe it.
 Everyone I've talked to, I've asked them if they've heard that record.
 It was one of the most powerful records I've ever heard.
 It's called 'I'm Alive.'
 By Johnny Thunder.
 Well, it was that sentiment, truly expressed.
 That's the most I can say ... if you heard the record, you'd know what I mean."

-Thunder's version of "I'm Alive" was later used by Samsung in their advertisement of the Galaxy S6 Edge in 2015, and was also used in the soundtrack for the 2018 film American Animals.
+Thunder's version of "I'm Alive" was later used by Samsung in their advertisement of the Galaxy S6 Edge in 2015.
+It was also used in the soundtrack for the 2018 film American Animals and in a 2025 Lincoln vehicle commercial.

-Since the 1960s, Thunder has continued to tour internationally, and has regularly appeared on luxury cruise ships in the Caribbean and elsewhere.
+Thunder died in Winter Park, Florida, on September 6, 2024, at the age of 93.